convertir-texto-a-numero-arduino

 If for some reason we cannot or do not want to use the String class, another option is to perform the conversion directly from a char array.

-For this we have the atol and atof functions that respectively convert a char array to an integer or float.
+For this, we have the functions atol and atof that convert a char array, respectively, to an integer or floating-point number.

 The example for integers is as follows,